biomadeira/sbr/README.md

 By alphabetical order...

-* Fabio Madeira <fabiomadeira@me.com>
+* Fábio Madeira <fabiomadeira@me.com>

 License
 -------

-Copyright (c) 2014 by Fabio Madeira and remaining contibutors.
+Copyright (c) 2014 by Fábio Madeira and remaining contibutors.

 This work is licensed under the Creative Commons Attribution 3.0 Unported License (CC BY 3.0).
 To view a copy of this license, visit